Warehouse Automation: Mapping Your Route to Success

 Identify areas in your operations that cause inefficiencies and breakdowns in the process.
 Evaluate the data and workflow analysis to call attention to bottlenecks and decreases in productivity.

-• Quantify the cost of errors: Determine and quantify order fulfillment errors and cost of these errors to your operation.
+Quantify the cost of errors: Determine and quantify order fulfillment errors and cost of these errors to your operation.
 Ask yourself: How easy is it to onboard new people to your processes?
 Are there any places, people, or products where errors are occurring more frequently?
 Does your system support quality assurance at every step of the process?
 Where is there room for error, and what is making it easy for users to create errors?

-• Prioritize the impact of inefficiencies: Aligning your data and workflow analysis and ranking areas of improvement will help you to determine the right type of automation for processes that are hindering performance.
+Prioritize the impact of inefficiencies: Aligning your data and workflow analysis and ranking areas of improvement will help you to determine the right type of automation for processes that are hindering performance.
 Look for things like: non-value-added travel time, increased picking time, longer cycle times, safety issues, and tasks that require increased labor to complete.

-• Identify and prioritize potential wins: Estimate the cost of downtime and inefficiencies to help prioritize the areas that will have the most impact and deliver quick return on investment (ROI).
+Identify and prioritize potential wins: Estimate the cost of downtime and inefficiencies to help prioritize the areas that will have the most impact and deliver a quick return on investment (ROI).
 Leverage current allocated labor, cost per full time employee (FTE), and labor utilization as inputs.

 Thoroughly assessing your current warehouse operations will enable you to make informed decisions about which processes to automate and which automation solution will have the most impact on your business.
 This assessment will better equip you for discussions with possible automation partners, supporting the need for automation with your internal stakeholders, and demonstrate a need for investment.